msztylko/programming-from-ground-up/files/README.md

 ## Buffers and .bss

 A buffer is a continuous block of bytes used for bulk data transfer.
-The OS needs to have a place to store the data it reads and this is what buffer is for.
+The OS needs to have a place to store the data it reads and this is what buffer is for:
     - buffers are fixed size
     - you need to reserve static or dynamic storage for buffer